allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 ![Add to watched - scheme](/img/articles/2022-07-09-mbox-server-driven-ui-for-mobile-apps/4_architecture.png)

 Integration with the Opbox gives us a lot of advantages.
-Very often, to change the content in the app and web, you don’t need to change the code at all — all you need to do is change the content in the admin panel.
+Very often, to change the content in the app and web, you don’t need to change the code at all — all you need to do is change the content in the Opbox admin panel.

 Another huge advantage is that we have unified tracking between all platforms and can use the same tools for A/B testing that are used for the web.
 Previously code for A/B tests had to be written for each mobile platform separately in native